jlau0228/portfolio/README.md

 ### Project Manager | NASA
 - Jan 2024 - May 2024
-- Led an interdisciplinary team of 14 students to develop a mission to investigate water and ice on Mars to determine habitability and developed the first 2 phases of the mission, as well as presented a high-level overview of our PDR to a NASA review panel
+- Led an interdisciplinary team of 14 students to develop the first 2 phases of a Mars rover mission to investigate water and ice on Mars to determine habitability by presenting a high-level overview of our PDR to a NASA review panel
+- Conducted extensive research using JMARS to explore the Mars surface to find the optimal mission landing spot based on water-ice and macromolecule presence
-- Oversaw the operational and administrative functions of the team: team management, task distribution, communication, meetings, and scheduling, liaison between team and NASA faculty
+- Oversaw the operational and administrative functions of the team: team management, task distribution, communication, meetings, scheduling, and liaison between the team and NASA faculty

 ### Head Counselor | STEAM Champs
 - Jun 2023 - Aug 2023